vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY.md

 I. P., V., I, 119-20.
 I. P. V., I. 129.

-CHAPTER V. THE THEORIES OF EFFECTABILITY CAUSAL
+## 5 EFFECTABILITY CAUSAL AND KARMA

-AND KARMA.
+CHAPTER V. THE THEORIES OF EFFECTABILITY CAUSAL AND KARMA.

 THE ABHĀSAVĀDA AND THE PHYSICAL PHENOMENA.